humble-truthdevotee/humble-truthdevotee.github.io/math-teaching-techniques-2021-01-24.md

 Now, the last line, i.e. "the best Maths-teaching system I have come across is Kumon System and I will describe it in some other booklet." intrigued me.
 I went on and studied about the Kumon System of teaching Mathematics.
 I had previously studied some English at Kumon and my younger brother had studied Mathematics, so I went on to ask him how it worked.
 He remembered it vaguely, so I went on to read about it on the itnernet.
 Unfortunately, there is very limited information about Kumon (with practically little to no study material uploaded on the internet).
 I also contacted Mr. Mehta himself and asked him if he has written that "booklet" he was talking about in that article.
 He told me to contact a Kumon center and ask them how it works and also told me that I wouldn't be able to find much about it because it is a business.

-I found there [subreddit](https://reddit.com/r/kumon), and from there I found [Academic Hub](https://academichub.ru).
-On Academic Hub, you can find some of their worksheets (especially for higher levels).
+I found there [subreddit](https://reddit.com/r/kumon), and from there I found [AcademicHub](https://academichub.ru).
+On AcademicHub, you can find some of their worksheets (especially for higher levels).
+Unfortunately, AacademicHub is unavalaible, but you can find worksheets by joining their discord server ([invite link](https://discord.gg/jdrT3XTHpr)).

 In addition, I also went through [kumon.com](https://kumon.com) and [https://kumon.org) and understood their method of learning.